 MZ: Navigating the rating system is complicated, time-consuming, and daunting for the customer.
 So we’ve developed a software platform called SustainaBase.
 This allows us to transition our services from standard professional to more integrative.
 Which offers customers better tools of navigation.
-SustainaBase provides team collaboration tools, sharing of design tips, and visualization of collected data.
+SustainaBase provides team collaboration tools, the sharing of design tips, and the visualization of collected data.
 Our advantage is the unique combination of professional consulting and software as a service.

 AA: What service can your team offer when it comes to luxury home development?

 MZ: Luxury development includes a strong budget for sustainability and supports the inclusion of complicated green technology within the framework.
-Higher-end developments tend to lead in cutting edge design.
+Higher-end developments tend to lead in cutting-edge design.
 Therefore, these projects showcase emerging technologies like Solar Energy Solutions and Tesla’s Powerwall.
 Luxury home automation presents the opportunity to increase energy efficiency.